 The El Niño weather pattern has triggered one of Ethiopia’s worst droughts in decades, according to a U.S. embassy report.
 A dry 2015 killed crops and exacerbated hunger throughout the country.

 Because Compassion’s church partners commit to know, love and protect each child in the program, church leaders in Blen’s village saw the strain the drought was placing on children’s families.
-So 74 church partners in the hardest-hit areas acted quickly to begin distributing food to these families.
+Church partners in the hardest-hit areas acted quickly to begin distributing food to these families.

-Pray for God to provide the resources necessary to keep together families in Ethiopia.
+Pray for God to provide the resources necessary to keep families together in Ethiopia.

 Piles of provisions

-Women take turns filling sacks with sorghum, a sweet grain, at a Compassion centre in Ethiopia.
-During this afternoon, they distributed 17,822 pounds of sorghum to 266 families, including Blen’s.
+On one particular afternoon, Compassion’s church partners distributed 17,822 pounds of sorghum to 266 families, including Blen’s.
 Each family took home 67 pounds of sorghum and a litre of cooking oil.
-Over the year, Compassion partner churches affected by the drought will distribute food supplies four to five times.
+Over the year, Compassion’s church partners that are serving communities affected by the drought will distribute food supplies four to five times.

-Pray that God will help sponsored children’s parents find stable jobs, empowering them to better provide for their families.
+Pray that God will help sponsored children’s parents find stable jobs, empowering them to provide for their families.

 Pray that sponsors and donors will continue to equip churches around the world to meet their communities’ unique needs.

-By Willow Welter, photos by Chuck Bigger
+Words by Willow Welter, photos by Chuck Bigger